Is Wicca a Dangerous Cult? Facts About the Wiccan Religion

 Group attempts to isolate members, encouraging cutting ties with family, friends, changing activities or even jobs.

-Most Wiccans practice solitary.
+Most Wiccans are solitary in their practice.
 Groups don't live together.
 There is no isolation.
 Most Wiccans will even go to family and friends for their religious holidays or rites of passage, even if it's a different religions.

 Most loyal members are unable to imagine life outside of group and fear leaving.